josmar-crwdstffng/angular/aio/content/guide/component-styles.md

 This page describes how to load and apply these component styles.

-Run the <live-example></live-example> in Stackblitz and download the code from there.
+Run the <live-example name="component-styles"></live-example> in Stackblitz and download the code from there.

 ## Using component styles